markgrovs/Bear-Markdown-Export/README.md

 * Note IDs are included at bottom of markdown files to match original note on sync back:
 	{BearID:730A5BD2-0245-4EF7-BE16-A5217468DF0E-33519-0000429ADFD9221A}
 (these ID's are striped off again when synced back into Bear)
-* Uses rsync for copying, so only changed notes need to be synced to Dropbox (or other sync services)
+* Uses rsync for copying (from a temp folder), so only changed notes will be synced to Dropbox (or other sync services)
+* rsync also takes care of deleting trashed notes
 * "Hides” tags from being displayed as H1 in other markdown apps by adding a period in front of all tags:
 .#bear .#idea .#python
 (these are striped off again when synced back into Bear)